kaBeech/tensort/README.md

 involve massively distributed systems that are constantly pelted by radiation.
 In such circumstances, robustness is key.

-Another example I like to consider is artificial cognition.
+Another example I like to consider is artificial intelligence.
 When working in a non-deterministic system (or a system so complex as to be considered non-deterministic), it can be helpful to have systems in place to verify that the answer we come to is valid.